 The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
-Global equity markets have experienced significant volatility and weakness.
+Global equity markets have experienced significant volatility.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
-The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
-It is not possible to reliably estimate the length and severity of these developments and the impact on the Company's ability to raise capital, its financial results or its financial condition.
-The Company is implementing measures to reduce costs and preserve working capital during this period of reduced business activity.
-While the Company has closed its office temporarily due to the COVID-19 pandemic, staff continue to work from home on a reduced work schedule in anticipation of resuming project field work when it is safe to do so.
-Very minor field work, such as sample collection, has continued where possible under acceptable conditions.
+However, governments are now promoting the development of critical minerals supply chains in Canada and offering financial support to companies like Avalon with significant critical minerals resources, especially lithium battery materials and rare earths.
+The Company has implemented measures to reduce costs and preserve working capital during this period of reduced business activity.
+While the Company has closed its office temporarily due to the COVID-19 pandemic, staff continue to work from home.
+Work programs, such as sample collection and metallurgical testwork have continued and with lockdown measures starting to be lifted, field programs can now be initiated.